medelman17/thnks-for-the-mmrs-vmware-smh/README.md

-Here's a snarky but fact-based breakdown of **VMUG Advantage Licensing: Then vs. Now**, perfect for your README:

----

-# 🚨 Why We Had to Yeet vSphere for Proxmox 🚨
+# 🚨 Why I Had to Yeet vSphere for Proxmox 🚨

 ### A Cautionary Tale of Licensing Greed and Corporate Shenanigans